-Canada - Kyrgyz Republic Relations
+Canada - Kyrgyz Republic relations

-Canada makes regular contributions to multilateral and regional programs in the Kyrgyz Republic.
-Canadian contributions to the Global Fund to Fight Aids, Tuberculosis and Malaria are currently partially programmed in the Kyrgyz Republic.
-The Canadian government also funds a major health and education programme run by the Aga Khan Foundation aimed at improving basic health outcomes in the country.
-Canada is a contributor to the UNESCO education monitoring program in the Kyrgyz Republic, as well as to the University of Central Asia, which is based in the Kyrgyz Republic with branches in other Central Asian States.
+Canada makes regular contributions to multilateral and regional programs in the Kyrgyz Republic, and a part of Canada’s contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria currently fund programming there.
+The Canadian government also funds a major health and education program run by the Aga Khan Foundation and aimed at improving basic health outcomes in the country.
+Canada is a contributor to the UNESCO education monitoring program in the Kyrgyz Republic, as well as to the University of Central Asia, which is based in the republic and has campuses there and in other Central Asian states.

 The Canadian embassy in Nur-Sultan manages the Canada Fund for Local Initiatives, through which funding assistance is provided to local NGOs active in the Kyrgyz Republic.